 What is a carer?

 Many people don’t think of themselves as ‘carers’.
-They see themselves simply as a husband, wife, father, mother, son, daughter or friend looking after someone they love.
+They see themselves simply as a partner, family member or friend looking after someone they love.
 But if you provide regular unpaid help and support to a loved one who’s struggling to cope alone, then you’re a carer.

-There is no set job description and your role will be shaped by the needs of the person you are caring for, the help that you provide and your personal circumstances.
+A carer can be any age.
+You might be a young adult supporting a parent, or you could be retired yourself, providing care for a partner, sibling or friend.
+There is no set job description and your role will be shaped by the needs of the person you are caring for and your personal circumstances.